CartoDB/carto-selfhosted-helm/customizations/README.md

 There are two alternatives when connecting the environment with an external postgres:

 > Note: `externalPostgresql.user` and `externalPostgresql.database` inside the Postgres instance are going to be created automatically during the installation process.
-Please, not create it manually.
+Do not create then manually.

-- Create a kubernetes secret by yourself:
+- Create a kubernetes secret:
   - You can use this command with the Postgres passwords to create it:

     ```bash